 In 2012 the band also released a CD of their music for kids called “Worst Superpower Ever.”

 In 2012, the Doubleclicks also persevered through the year-long Song Fu 2012 monthly songwriting challenge as a featured artist, wrote the official theme song for party game Cards Against Humanity, and released a 5-song Christmas EP and performed on the Jonathan Coulton Cruise.

 Their 2013 album “Lasers and Feelings” debuted on the Billboard charts at #7!
 The music video for the song “Nothing To Prove” off that album has over 1 million YouTube views.
 The ran “Weekly Song Wednesday,” a project to post new songs on YouTube every week from September 25 til the end of 2013.

 In early 2014, the Doubleclicks raised over $80,000 in a Kickstarter campaign to fund a new album and a music video project.
-They are currently working on a new album with producer Mike Phirman.
+That album released in June and is called “Dimetrodon”.